ghazaleh-ostovar/gnn-cnn-drug-target-prediction/README.md

 - Convolutional Neural Networks (CNNs) on protein embeddings (from ESM2)
 - A fusion layer for binary classification

-The model is lightweight, interpretable, and modular—ideal for adapting to related bioinformatics tasks.
+The model is lightweight, interpretable, and modular, ideal for adapting to related bioinformatics tasks.

 ## 🔹 Dataset